Sections

 Other activities, skills, and interests

-This is an optional section.
-If you choose to include it, choose a section title that most closesly matches the information you include.
-For example, it could be titled "Skills", "Skills & Interests", or anything else.
+This is optional.
+If you include it, choose a section title that matches the content, such as "Skills", "Projects", or "Activities".